rfmvlc/cbex-py/README.md

 Login on admin console and create primary index using the following command on query editor:

 ```
-CREATE PRIMARY INDEX on cbse;
+CREATE PRIMARY INDEX on cbex;
 ```

 #### Start and enjoy!